korchasa/sternom/README.md

       --color string     Color output.
 Can be 'always', 'never', or 'auto' (default "auto") -f, --follow           Whether the logs should be followed -h, --help             help for sternom
+  -n, --new              Shorthand for --follow and --tail 0
       --stderr           Show only stderr log
       --stdout           Show only stdout log
   -t, --tail int         The number of bytes from the end of the logs to show.
 Defaults to -1, showing all logs. (default -1)